-In our office, a virtual estate plan starts with a free 15-minute phone call with one of our attorneys to determine whether your family and our firm are a good fit for each other.
-The next step is an on-demand webinar designed to help you identify the issues that are most important to your family.
+In our office, a virtual estate plan starts with a free telephone consultation with one of our attorneys to determine whether your family and our firm are a good fit for each other.
+To prepare for your consult, you will watch an on-demand webinar designed to help you identify the issues that are most important to your family.

 Our estate planning design meeting is where it all comes together.
 These can be completed in a video conference or, if necessary, by phone.